lblod/ember-rdfa-editor-lblod-plugins/README.md

 Each of these components presents a custom UI which allows a user to insert a variable of the corresponding type in a document.

-These insert-components should not be used on their own, but are to be used in combination with the `variable-plugin/insert-variable-card` component.
+These insert-components can be used on their own, but can also be used in combination with the `variable-plugin/insert-variable-card` component.
 The responsibility of this component is two-fold:
 - It allows a user to select a variable type.
 - The correct insert component corresponding to the user-selected variable type is shown.